pravsels/SynthPar-Zero/README.md

 - A conditional StyleGAN2 generator that allows users to create synthetic face images for specified attributes like race and sex.

-- A dataset of 80,000 synthetic face images evenly distributed across 8 categories (4 races × 2 sexes), built upon the VGGFace dataset and labels.
+- A dataset of 80,000 synthetic face images evenly distributed across 4 races (Asian, White, Indian, Black) and 2 sexes (Male, Female), built upon the VGGFace2 dataset and labels.

 ## Loading the dataset